arxanas/blog/_i18n/en/_posts/2024-10-20-smash-bros-steam-controller-touch-detection.md

 - **The issue does not occur**: There is no issue in the official firmware, which suggests that the problem can be resolved entirely in firmware.
 - **The issue is not triggered**: The issue does not tend to occur with the input patterns I use in PC gaming.
   - <span class="note-tag">Such as:</span> In competitive *Smash Bros.*, I rely on precise touches near the edge of the touchpad with specific angles from the center.
-- **The issue is not noticeable**: The issue was occurring, but I simply didn't notice on account of not relying on a significant degree of accuracy.
+- **The issue is not noticeable**: The issue was occurring, but I simply didn't notice it because I wasn't relying on a significant degree of precision.
   - <span class="note-tag">For example:</span> I was playing *Elden Ring* (casually), which needs *deliberate* movement and attack timing, but not necessarily *precise* movement and attack timing.
-In comparison to competitive *Smash Bros.*, the timing windows are quite generous.
+The timing windows for *Elden Ring* are quite generous in comparison to competitive *Smash Bros.*.

 ## Concepts